Consensys/quorum/docs/permissions.md

 * PendingBlacklisting - The node has been proposed for blacklisting and is pending majority approval
 * Blacklisted - The node has been blacklisted.
 If the node was an active node on the network, the node will be disconnected from the network and block sync will stop

 It should be noted that deactivation is temporary in nature and hence the node can join back the network at a later point in time.
 However blacklisting is permanent in nature.
 A blacklisted node will never be able to join back the network.
-Further blacklisting can be proposed for a node which is in the network or a new node which is currently not part fof the network.
+Further blacklisting can be proposed for a node which is in the network or a new node which is currently not part of the network.

 When the network is started for the first time, all the nodes present in `static-nodes.json` file are added to the permissioned nodes list maintained in the smart contract.
 Once the initila network is up, these nodes can then propose and approve new nodes to join the network.

-The api details for node permissioning are as below:
+### Node Permission APIs
+#### quorumNodeMgmt.permissionNodeList
+Input: None
-* `quorumNodeMgmt.permissionNodeList` returns the list of all enodes and their status
+Output: Returns the list of all enodes and their status
+Example:
 ```
 > quorumNodeMgmt.permissionNodeList
 [{